 Project information included in the CIP typically indicates a project number and an associated fiscal year.
 The fiscal year designation should not be taken as an automatic indicator of when a particular facility will be finished and opened for public use.
 In certain cases, large scale capital projects take years to complete.
 The reader should consult the more detailed activity information contained on the Summary of Department Projects report for a better indication of exactly when a particular capital project is likely to be completed.
-And even with this, please be aware that other scheduling contingencies may occur that can alter the management and completion of the project.
+And even with this, be aware that other scheduling contingencies may occur that can alter the management and completion of the project.

-II.
+Section II.
 CAPITAL IMPROVEMENTS PROGRAM DEPARTMENTAL REVIEW

-This memorandum presents a department by department review of capital programs for the FY 2011/12-2016/17 time period.
+This memorandum presents a department by department review of capital programs for the FY 2012/13-2017/18 time period.
 This includes a general staff discussion of recommended Comprehensive Plan conformity status for each department.
-The actual project-by-project recommendations will be identified in the detailed Project Summary report by department in the CIP document when it is forwarded to the City Council for consideration during the budget process.
+The actual project-by-project recommendations will be identified in the detailed Project Summary report by department in the CIP document and will be used by the City Council for consideration during the budget process.
 As with past CIP reviews, the four categories of conformity status mentioned earlier are used in this year's CIP development.

 In the CIP document, Table 1 displays the total proposed capital funding by departments over the six-year programming period.
 Total dollar amounts by funding source are shown in Table 2.
-General revenue fund usage is presented in Table 3, while projected General Obligation (GO) bonds are presented in Table 4.
+General Revenue funding use is presented in Table 3, while projected General Obligation (GO) bonds are presented in Table 4.
+After these Tables, detailed project summaries by department are provided.